Child Support

 What Factors Can Influence Child Support Amounts?

 Many factors shape the final child support amount.
 The court considers parental income, how many children are involved, and extra expenses like childcare or medical care.
 In some cases, a parent’s voluntary unemployment or underemployment can lead to the court imputing income and raising the amount.
-Courts may consider the pre-divorce standard of living and special needs of the children.
+Courts may consider the pre-divorce standard of living and the special needs of the children.
 Clear financial disclosures help present your situation accurately during the process.

 Can Child Support Orders Be Modified?